MitchK/codebox-addon-cloudfoundry/README.md

-Heroku Deployment for Codebox
+Cloud Foundry Deployment for Codebox
 ========================

-Deployment solution for Codebox (https://github.com/FriendCode/codebox).
+NOT READY YET